murribu/wcsb/src/notes/meetings.2025-09-15.md

 ## Teacher Suspended For Social Media Post

 Monday morning, a WCS teacher was suspended without pay pending an investigation into her social media post regarding Charlie Kirk's death.
 You can read the WKRN story [here](https://www.wkrn.com/news/local-news/williamson-county-school-employee-suspended-for-charlie-kirk-comments/).
 An important detail that is omitted from that story is that this post was intended for a private audience.
-Someone then took that post and publicized it.
+Someone then took that private post and publicized it.

 By my count, four or five members of the public spoke to encourage the board to terminate the teacher.
 One member of the public spoke to ask the board not to terminate her.
 This one member has a child in the teacher's class.